ok8679/Isang-Yun/README.md

 ## Osaka, Japan

+From 1920 to 1930s, Imperial Japan shifted its ruling strategy from the military rule to the cultural rule, allowing Korean students experience Western and Japanese culture.
+Korean students who wanted to study European music went to either Japan or Germany, and Isang Yun decided to go to Japan for study.
+Yun lied to his father that he would be studying at business school and went to Japan with 20won, an estimated amount of money for a bag of rice.
+He attended to Osaka Conservatory in 1935
 <param ve-entity eid="Q35765">
 <param ve-map center="Q35765" zoom="10">

 ## Tongyeong, Joseon

+had to return to Tongyeong as soon as possible since the mother passed away. <암흑속에서 노래하다> Back in Tongyeong, he started to work as a teacher for a family living.
+During this time, Imperial Japan turned to ethnocide policy.
+Hwayang elementary school, where Yun served as a teacher, was known for its national consciousness.
+He secretly taught in Korean to students and released his first children’s song book, “Songs for Cowboy. 목공을 위한 노래”
 <param ve-entity eid="Q42152">
 <param ve-map center="Q42152" zoom="10">

 ## Tokyo, Japan

+In 1939, he went to Japan again.
+This time, he went to Tokyo National University of Fine Arts in order to learn from Tomojirō Ikenouchi 池内友次郎.
+Tomojirō Ikenouchi was a composer who studied in France, influenced by French impressionist.
+Ikenouchi was known for his music that was using Japanese traditional music in classical music.
+While studying in Tokyo, Yun had to deal with struggles living as a poor Korean student in Japan.
+He had to work during the daytime and compose in the night.
+He put the painting of The Four Guardian Deities in Goguryeo Murals in the desk.
+During this time, Koreans were sent to the military farm in Japan.
+Yun joined in Zainichi Korean underground organization for the independence movement while composing “Cello concerto.”
 <param ve-entity eid="Q1490">
 <param ve-map center="Q1490" zoom="10">

 ## Tongyeong, Joseon

+2 years later, the tension between Japan and America got intense, so he had to return to Korea.
+At that time, Koreans who returned from Japan were watched, and Yun was among them.
+He organized Tongyeong underground organization against the Japan Empire.
+This organization was dismantled because of a spy, and Yun had to join the Imperial Japanese military, forced to work for spoiling Koreans’ rice.
+Imperial Japan implemented “The Rice Production Development Program 産米增殖計劃” since 1920, which was planning to increase rice supply.
+This included a strategy of making Korea as a land of breadbasket.
+Colonized Korea supplied 98% rice imports to Japan.
+Yun was imprisoned with other independence activists due to his hesitation when depriving Koreans’ rice.
+After release, he again made an underground organization for Independence, and because of this, he had to escape to Gyeong-Seong (today’s Seoul) with a cello.
 <param ve-entity eid="Q42152">
 <param ve-map center="Q42152" zoom="10">